mrsonne/hubit/examples/tanks/README.md

 {'prod_sites[0].prod_lines[0].tanks[2].Q_yield': 4.0}
 ```

-From the `input.yml` we can reconstruct how the results 4.0 was calculated
+From `examples/tanks/input.yml` we can reconstruct how the result 4.0 was calculated

 ```
 Q_yield,3 =